Eco-Flow/.github/profile/README.md

 The intention if for all our pipelines to be deployable in any environment (local, on-prem HPC or cloud) utilising either [Docker](https://www.docker.com/why-docker/) or [Singularity](https://docs.sylabs.io/guides/latest/user-guide/introduction.html#why-use-singularityce) for containerisation.

 At Eco-Flow we want to help make deploying large-scale bioinformatics pipelines as easy for you as possible which is why everything we produce is public.
 This includes the configuration files for specific on-premise HPCs.
-If you want to see if we have already configured Nextflow for you HPC then check out [configs repo](https://github.com/Eco-Flow/configs).
+If you want to see if we have already configured Nextflow for you HPC then check out [Eco-Flow/configs](https://github.com/Eco-Flow/configs).

 ## Published Pipelines